"Salli and her very long knife"

 “We’ve asked our dear neighbour to watch you tonight

 She’s a charming young thing, named Eleanor Deeply

 Oh please do be sure to treat her alright!”

 A movie, a play, they always took flight

-Rather than let her share in their fun.
+Rather than share in their fun.